-The AMA-MSS offers a limited number of Travel Grants to increase participation in the AMA- MSS national meetings by medical students who are underrepresented and disadvantaged in medicine and to provide more leadership and networking opportunities for these students.
+The AMA offers a limited number of travel grants to increase participation in AMA Medical Student Section (MSS) national meetings by medical students who might not otherwise engage with AMA and to provide leadership and networking opportunities for these students.

 Priority will be given to applicants who:

-1. attend a medical school with historically low attendance at AMA-MSS national meetings; and
+a.
+Attend a medical school with historically low attendance at AMA-MSS national meetings; and/or

 Applications will be reviewed twice each year, approximately two months in advance of the AMA Annual and Interim Meetings.
 Travel Grants will be distributed via post-meeting reimbursement of AMA-approved meeting-related expenses (e.g., airfare, hotel, meals), up to a maximum of $500.

-2 AMA defines “medically underserved areas” as areas or populations designated by the Health Resources and Services Administration (HRSA) as having too few primary care providers, high infant mortality, high poverty or a high elderly population.
+1 AMA defines “medically underserved areas” as areas or populations designated by the Health Resources and Services Administration (HRSA) as having too few primary care providers, high infant mortality, high poverty, or a high elderly population.